Siege of Tlemcen (1335–1337)

-The siege of Tlemcen from 1335 to 1337 was a military operation undertaken by the Marinid sultan Abu al-Hasan Ali ibn Othman against the capital of the Zayyanid kingdom.
-The siege begain in 1335, and ended with the fall of the city to the Marinids in 1337.
-The Zianid sultan, Abu Tashfîn and his three sons died in battle.
-The victory of Abu al-Hasan led to the annexation of the kingdom of Tlemcen to the Marinid Empire for a more than a decade.
+The siege of Tlemcen from 1335 to 1337 was a military operation undertaken by the Marinid Sultan Abu al-Hasan Ali ibn Othman against the capital of the Zayyanid Kingdom.
+The siege began in 1335, and ended with the fall of the city to the Marinids in 1337.
+The Zayyanid Sultan Abu Tashufin and his three sons died in battle.
+The victory of Abu al-Hasan led to the annexation of the Kingdom of Tlemcen to the Marinid Empire for a more than a decade.